nubarium/Biometric-SDK-Android/README.md

 ### Prerequisites

 - You must have your credentials or API Token.
-- Request your credentials at support@
+- Request your credentials at support.

 ### Install using Gradle